Schiller Hyppolite

-Schiller Rudolph Hyppolite (born May 23, 1986) is a Haitian Canadian former professional boxer who competed from 2011 to 2016.
+Schiller Rudolph Hyppolite (born May 23, 1986) is a Canadian former professional boxer who competed from 2011 to 2016.

 Early life

 In his youth, Hyppolite practiced several individual and team sports.
 His behavioral problems meant that he was suspended three times from the basketball team at his high school.
 At age 16 he practiced kickboxing, but after he injured both legs, he opted for boxing.

 Amateur career

 Hyppolite has been crowned champion several times in Quebec.

 Professional career

 Hyppolite's professional career started against Patrick Tessier.
 This fight was on the Bute vs. Magee undercard.
 His nickname was Batman.
 He was allocated after his only defeat against Francy Ntetu.

 In December 2014, Hyppolite won the vacant WBC International Silver Light Heavyweight title by referee stoppage.
 It was against Hungarian Norbert Nemesapati.